Our Commitment

 Everyone gets what they need to shine.

-At the Island School we believe that we have to identify and dismantle the structures that enable some students to succeed while other students struggle.
+We believe that we have to identify and dismantle the structures that enable some students to succeed while other students struggle.
 We continually strive to help students identify and celebrate their unique learning needs and to provide the support and challenge necessary for our students to thrive.

 We commit to: